Limitation on Tenant’s Recourse Sample Clauses

 Limitation on Tenant’s Recourse.
 Tenant’s sole recourse against Landlord, and any successor to the interest of Landlord in the Leased Property, is to the interest of Landlord, and any such successor, in the Leased Property.
 Tenant will not have any right to satisfy any judgment which it may have against Landlord, or any such successor, from any other assets of Landlord, or any such successor.
 In this section, the terms “Landlord” and “successor” include the shareholders, venturers, and partners of “Landlord” and “successor” and the officers, directors, and employees of the same.
 The provisions of this section are not intended to limit Tenant’s right to seek injunctive relief or specific performance.

 Limitation on Tenant’s Recourse.
-If Landlord is a corporation, trust, partnership, joint venture, unincorporated association, or other form of business entity, Tenant agrees that (i) the obligations of Landlord under this Lease shall not constitute personal obligations of the officers, directors, trustees, partners, joint venturers, members, owners, stockholders, or other principals of such business entity and (ii) Tenant shall have recourse only to the assets of such business entity for the satisfaction of such obligations and not against the assets of such officers, directors, trustees, partners, joint venturers, members, owners, stockholders or principals (other than to the extent of their interest in the assets owned by such business entity).
-Additionally, if Landlord is a partnership, then Tenant covenants and agrees:
+So long as the Landlord is a corporation, trust, partnership, joint venture, unincorporated association or other form of business entity, (i) the obligations of Landlord shall not constitute personal obligations of the officers, directors, trustees, partners, joint venturers, members, owners, stockholders, or other principals or representatives of such business entity, and (ii) Tenant shall have recourse only to the assets of such business entity for the satisfaction of such obligations and not against the assets of such officers, directors, trustees, partners, joint venturers, members, owners, stockholders, principals or representatives, except to the extent of their interests in the entity that is Landlord.
+If Landlord is a natural person or persons, Tenant shall have recourse only to the interest of such natural persons in the Property for the satisfaction of the obligations of Landlord and shall not have recourse to any other assets of such natural persons for the satisfaction of such obligations.

 Limitation on Tenant’s Recourse.
 If Landlord is a corporation, limited liability company, trust, partnership, joint venture, unincorporated association or other form of business entity: (i) the obligations of Landlord shall not constitute personal obligations of the officers, directors, trustees, partners, members, managers, joint venturers, members, owners, stockholders, or other principals or representatives of such business entity; and (ii) Tenant shall not have recourse to the assets of such officers, directors, trustees, partners, members, managers, joint venturers, members, owners, stockholders, principals or representatives except to the extent of their interest in the Project (including any net sale proceeds from the sale of the Project or Building).
 Tenant shall have recourse only to the interest of Landlord in the Project and shall not have recourse to any other assets of Landlord.

 Limitation on Tenant’s Recourse.
-If Landlord is a corporation, trust, partnership, joint venture, unincorporated association or other form of business entity, then the obligations of Landlord shall not constitute personal obligations of the Landlord Related Parties.
-Tenant shall have recourse only to the interest of Landlord in the Premises (including without limitation, the proceeds from the sale and rental thereof) for the satisfaction of the obligations of Landlord and shall not have recourse to any other assets of Landlord for the satisfaction of such obligations.
+If Landlord is a corporation, trust, partnership, joint venture, unincorporated association or other form of business entity: (i) the obligations of Landlord shall not constitute personal obligations of the officers, directors, trustees, partners, joint venturers, members, owners, stockholders, or other principals or representatives of such business entity; and (ii) Tenant shall not have recourse to the assets of such officers, directors, trustees, partners, joint venturers, members, owners, stockholders, principals or representatives to satisfy claims against Landlord except to the extent of their interest in the Project.
+Tenant shall have recourse only to the interest of Landlord in the Project for the satisfaction of the obligations of Landlord and shall not have recourse to any other assets of Landlord for the satisfaction of such obligations.